falco-talon/falco-talon.github.io/content/en/docs/actionners/list.md

   Available actionners
 ---

-The `required fields` are the field elements that must be present in your Falco events to allow the actionner to do its work.
+The `required fields` are the field elements that must be present in your Falco event to allow the actionner to do its work.

 ## `kubernetes`